trimstray/nginx-admins-handbook/README.md

 I did my best to make this handbook a single and consistent (but now I know that is really hard).
 It's organized in an order that makes logical sense to me.
 I think it can also be a good complement to official documentation and other great documents.
 Many of the topics described here can certainly be done better or different.
 Of course, I still have a lot [to improve and to do](#contributing--support).
 I hope you enjoy and have fun with it.

 Finally, you should know I'm not a NGINX expert but I love to know how stuff works and why work the way they do.
 [I’m not a crypto expert... but I do know the term "elliptic curve"](https://twitter.com/ErikVoorhees/status/1004313761224757248) (I really like this quote!).
 Don't need to be an expert to figure out the reason just got to have used this and not this or why something works this way and not another.
-It feels good to understand the nuances of a topic or skills you’re passionate about and understand the recommendations of real experts.
+It feels good to understand the recommendations and nuances of a topic you’re passionate about.

 ## Before you start